zaidongy/sn-notes/Knowledge 2019 Notes.md

 - Help assess and prioritize customer requests for products and services, there are 4 main principles
 - **Visibility** - Establish a clear line of sight to all platform requests from the business
-- **Control** - Make fact-based deciions about which projects and enhancements the platform team undertakes; Evaluate benefits, risks of not doing, and force rank requests
+- **Control** - Make fact-based decisions about which projects and enhancements the platform team undertakes; Evaluate benefits, risks of not doing, and force rank requests
 - **Alignment** - Group platform projects and enhancements by business objectives
 - **Planning and velocity** - Look ahead to predict future demand while becoming more agile in address current demands
 - Demand Management States: Draft -> Submitted -> Screening -> Qualified -> Approved